flesler/resin-sense-hat-basic/README.md

 ## Control

 - Use the joystick to move the dot
-- Press the joystick button to cycle colors
+- Press/hold the joystick button to cycle colors
-- Hold button for rainbow
+- Do nothing for 5 seconds to get a rainbow
 - (WIP) Use the accelerometer to move the dot

 ## Demo